AriaSalvatrice/AriaModules/README.md

 Compatibility, Download & Installation
 --------------------------------------

-Those modules currently work with any 1.x version of VCV Rack, on Linux, Windows, and OS X. Please contact VCV to obtain them
+Those modules currently work with any 1.x version of VCV Rack, on Linux, Windows, and OS X. Please contact VCV to obtain them via their library.
+However, older versions are no longer supported.

-You can [build this plugin yourself](https://vcvrack.com/manual/Building#building-rack-plugins).
-If you build my plugin locally, you have to `make dep` before you `make dist`.
+If you build my plugin manually, you have to `make dep` before you `make dist`.

 The [Sonaremin](https://github.com/hexdump0815/sonaremin) project for Raspberry Pi bundles my modules in its distribution.